 - International partners collaborating with SSERVI domestic teams and each other, addressing key topics of mutual interest

 Virtual Institutes address complex, multi-faceted questions, using a Cooperative Agreement Notice (CAN) as the mechanism through which teams are funded.
-A CAN leverages NASA’s investment because it is a contractual obligation that requires in-kind contributions from the Principal Investigator’s institution (facilities, faculty hires, non-NASA funded labor, etc. Teams are funded for five years, providing stability for students (our future workforce), with CANs issued every 2-3 years to allow overlap between generations of institute teams.
+A CAN leverages NASA’s investment through in-kind contributions from a Principal Investigator’s institution including facilities, faculty hires, non-NASA funded labor etc., as well as offering flexibility in direction as research projects evolve.
+Teams are funded for five years, providing stability for students (our future workforce), with CANs issued every 2-3 years to allow overlap between generations of institute teams.
 This timescale also allows quick response to any change in NASA direction.
-Each SSERVI CAN is developed with NASA Headquarters by the SSERVI Central Office.
+Each SSERVI CAN is developed jointly by NASA Headquarters and the SSERVI Central Office.

 In addition, SSERVI’s international partners (including other space agencies), form a core part of the Institute and work closely with domestic teams in a wide variety of scientific, exploration, programmatic, and public engagement activities.
 The current international partners are: Australia, Canada, France, Germany, Israel, Italy, The Netherlands, Saudi Arabia, South Korea, the United Kingdom and Japan.
 These international collaborations provide critical interdisciplinary scientific and technical expertise to the Institute, as well as collaborative research opportunities for all members of the international lunar and planetary science community.
 The Institute encourages collaborations between international partners and domestic teams.
 Given the collaborative structure of the Institute, proposed activities that support the development and strengthening of relationships with current and potential future Institute international partnerships are highly encouraged.
 Further information, including the contacts for current international partners and the application process for those interested in becoming a new international partner, may be obtained at https://sservi.nasa.gov/internationals/.